geerlingguy/ansible-role-nodejs/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    nodejs_version: "0.10"

+The Node.js version to install.
+"0.10" is the default and works on all supported OSes.
+"0.12" is only supported on Debian/Ubuntu for now (see [this issue in the Nodesource repository](https://github.com/nodesource/distributions/issues/73)).

     nodejs_forever: true

 Whether to install Forever, a simple process manager for Node.js.
 With forever installed, you can start a Node.js app with the command `forever start /path/to/app.js`, and manage the app via `forever` much the same as you would manage other services on your server with `service`.